Last Updated on August 10th 2020, 8:30pm

-The pool will be fully guarded from July 13 to September 4.
+The pool is fully guarded from July 13 to September 4.
 Open swim times are Monday to Friday 12pm to 9pm and Saturday and Sunday 9am to 9pm (closing time will be at 8pm starting August 4th).
-You must register for your swimtime using the online signup tool here.
+Only BW2 residents can access the pool and you must register for your swimtime using the online signup tool here.

 Given the ongoing uncertainty arising from the COVID-19 situation, the board will continue to monitor any changes to restrictions applicable to our pool.
 We will investigate available information and study other options going forward and to devise a coherent set of operating principles for the pool, subject to existing rules and regulations.
 We appreciate any help we can get!